-Combating climate change is a growing legislative priority for cities, and with commercial buildings accounting for 40 percent of U.S. energy use and emissions, energy efficiency in buildings is under increased scrutiny by regulators.
+Combating climate change is a growing legislative priority for cities, and with buildings accounting for 40 percent of U.S. energy use and emissions, energy efficiency in buildings is under increased scrutiny by regulators.
 In this blog post, we’ll explore the shifting regulatory landscapes in New York and other U.S. cities and states, and show you how new technologies like Mesa can help building owners and operators navigate them with ease.

 Deep Dive on NYC

 One example of new legislation affecting commercial buildings is the Climate Mobilization Act, which New York City passed in 2019 as part of the Green New Deal for New York.
 Local Law 97, which aims to reduce greenhouse emissions by 40 percent over the next decade, and Local Law 95 both apply fines to any buildings over 25,000 square feet (at least 60 percent of buildings in New York City) that emit carbon in excess of their limit.
 Local Law 95 also requires buildings to post their Building Energy Efficiency Rating Label visibly to the public.
 Starting in 2021, buildings that fail to comply could receive a Department of Buildings violation and a yearly $1,250 fine.

 In New York City, you can simply look up your building’s address on this map to see its emissions.
 Generated by NYU’s Marron Institute of Urban Management, the map includes information on all property types, including office buildings, multi-family housing units, schools, stores, and hotels.
 The Building Energy Exchange has also created a straightforward carbon emissions calculator to help buildings comply with Local Law 97.
 The NYC Department of Buildings provides a resource to view your building’s energy efficiency rating as well (see the green box at the bottom of the page).

 Energy Efficiency Laws Across the U.S.